Rinneagan/Cheesa-Website/README.md

 To run the Chemical Engineering Student Association website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/diabeney/dbn-jro.git`
+1. Fork the repository: `git clone https://github.com/diabeney/dbn-jro.git`
+2. Clone the repository and then setup a new branch
-2. Navigate to the project directory: `cd dbn-jro`
+3. Navigate to the project directory: `cd dbn-jro`
-3. Install the dependencies: `npm install`
+4. Install the dependencies: `npm install`
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`
-5. Open your browser and visit: `http://localhost:3000`
+6. Open your browser and visit:`http://localhost:5173`

 Note: Make sure you have Node.js and npm installed on your machine.